 In a world where no one has any grandiose dreams anymore, Mariesa has to carry the weight of the World and plant the seeds of dreams leading to space exploration.
 The need for scientific progress to materialize her space program starts with educational reforms and the kids who will be the scientists of the future.
 Kids who are capable of still dreaming, rather than the current generation of scientists set in their way.
 This long-term approach towards a goal is interesting in its own way.

-Throughout the series there are a dozen descriptive and interesting interactions with fictive computer user interfaces.
+Throughout the series, there are a dozen descriptive and interesting interactions with fictive computer user interfaces.
 Some of the user interface designs are intriguing and very elaborate.
-Others, like those involving voice inputs are less convincing but probably close to what we have today.
+Others, like those involving voice inputs, are less convincing but probably close to what we have today.
 The third book in the series, Lodestar, starts off by describing what we today call “the Internet of things”.
-Halfway through Lodestar, we’re into full fledged virtual environments.
+Halfway through Lodestar, we’re into full-fledged virtual environments.
 Towards the end of the same book, however, … the technical lingo goes off into just bizarreness before returning back to Earth.
 Technological progression can be tracked throughout the series.
-From the small things like landline to mobile phones to phone watches.
+From small things like landline to mobile phones to phone watches.
 Smartwatches with UIs that the characters dislike.
-(Even fictional smartwatches seems to have trouble finding a purpose for their existence.)
+(Even fictional smartwatches seem to have trouble finding a purpose for their existence.)

 An especially interesting piece of everyday assistive technologies to come out of the Firestar universe is the Artificial Stupid construct.
 These personal assistant softwares are geniuses compared to the Google Now, Apple’s Siri, and Microsoft’s Cortana personal digital assistances of today.
 They are, like today’s technology, kind of stupid and thickheaded.